ABOUT OUR FIP TREATMENT

 1. When can I start oral capsule treatment for my cat?

-For best treatment results, use oral capsules after 30 days of injection treatment or after your cat’s condition has stabilized, eating and pooping normally, and doesn’t display any neurological symptoms.
+For best treatment results, use oral capsules after 30 days of injection treatment or after your cat’s condition has stabilised, eating and pooping normally, and doesn’t display any neurological symptoms.